 Chances are, you’re already covered for the types of insurance the car rental agencies try to sell you.
 Your primary car insurance policy might cover collision damage waivers if you carry collision and comprehensive insurance.

 If you don’t have personal auto insurance or you don’t carry collision and comprehensive insurance on your policy, you won’t be covered.
-(If you want to get covered or find a better plan, Liberty Mutual offers affordable options.)

 As with any type of insurance, you need to know the details to know what your policy will cover and what it won’t cover.
 Some personal car insurance policies won’t cover the loss-of-use charges that auto rental companies require you to pay for the time a rental car is out of commission and being fixed.

 That said, many credit cards offer collision damage waiver insurance if you reject the car rental agency’s collision damage waiver when you’re upsold.
 To qualify, you generally need to pay for the rental in full with your credit card.